As some of you will have noticed I’m going through a bit of a bralette /crop top phase…

-- Some black fabric, I used fabric that was like thin neoprene, good for giving you support and also great because you don’t have to hem the edges if you don’t want to (yay!).
+I used fabric that was like thin neoprene, good for giving you support and also great because you don’t have to hem the edges if you don’t want to (yay!)

-7. Then sew the elastic on as the straps, matching to the right size of my shoulders.
-I sewed the elastic all the way down the sides of the triangles onto the base fabric so it gave extra lift.
+Then sew the elastic on as straps, matching it to fit firmly over your shoulders.
+I sewed the elastic all the way down the sides of the triangle onto the base fabric to give extra lift.

-8. The final step is to secure the back.
-I used an exposed zip to do this, pinning to the outside of the fabric and sewing down.
+Finally, secure the back.
+I used an exposed zip to do this, pinning it to the outside of the fabric and sewing down.